Zamphox/aff1-test/README.md

  I will add myself in there just so its not empty, and real emails would be ones that have agrees_to_newsletter as true, so when you add yours (manually) make sure you have that checked.

+The functionality can be initiated by addressing the endpoint or via console command (e.g php artisan send-newsletters "2020-05-23 14:25:00" "Test newsletter")

  Successful example in local environment with using real smtp provider: